Wiibleyde/Wiibleyde/README.md

 ---

 <h2 align="center">🌟 About Me</h2>
 <p align="center">I'm passionate about technology, coding, and solving complex problems.
-I aspire to become a skilled Fullstack Developer and DevOps Engineer, constantly learning and growing in the tech world.</p>
+I aspire to become a skilled Fullstack Developer, constantly learning and growing in the tech world.</p>

 <!---